SukkoPera/SMSPlusPlus/README.md

 **SMS++** is a modchip for the **Sega Master System** gaming console.
 It is basically a port of my [MegaDrive++](https://github.com/SukkoPera/MegaDrivePlusPlus) project.

 Since the Master System controller only has a few buttons, it makes it impossible to perform "special combos" to control the modchip features.
-Thus, SMS++ requires the use of an unmodified **Mega Drive Control Pad**, either 3- or 6-button.
+Thus, SMS++ requires the use of an unmodified **Mega Drive/Genesis Control Pad**, either 3- or 6-button.

 SMS++ has the following features: